albrodfer1/test-ctf/README.md

 # Instructions

-- Check your knowledge base to get the email of Albert Einstein
+- What did ALbert Einstein purchased?
+Give me as much information as you find about him in your knowledge base